sergevar/paulgrahamblog/cleaned/die.md

 # How Not to Die

-Want to start a startup?
-Get funded by Y Combinator.

-August 2007
+_August 2007_

-(This is a talk I gave at the last Y Combinator dinner of the summer.
+_(This is a talk I gave at the last Y Combinator dinner of the summer.
 Usually we don't have a speaker at the last dinner; it's more of a party.
 But it seemed worth spoiling the atmosphere if I could save some of the startups from preventable deaths.
 So at the last minute I cooked up this rather grim talk.
-I didn't mean this as an essay; I wrote it down because I only had two hours before dinner and think fastest while writing.)
+I didn't mean this as an essay; I wrote it down because I only had two hours before dinner and think fastest while writing.)_

 A couple days ago I told a reporter that we expected about a third of the companies we funded to succeed.
 Actually I was being conservative.
 I'm hoping it might be as much as a half.
 Wouldn't it be amazing if we could achieve a 50% success rate?